jvaugha3038/Engineering_4_Notebook/README.md

 This is when it started to set in, just how long it takes for Onshape to render a simulation.
 ### Design Changes
 I attempted to fillet the beam to the attachment block, as well as adding a wall around the part where weights will hang from.
-Despite my earlier predictions, neither of these made it stronger in any meaningful way, and also took a very long time to design (mainly because it takes 10 minutes to load one simulation, which will immediately unload itself if you change **anything**).
+Despite my earlier predictions, neither of these made it stronger in any meaningful way (because I did it wrong), and also took a very long time to design (mainly because it takes 10 minutes to load one simulation, which will immediately unload itself if you change **anything**).
 Since this took forever to do only to fail, I had very little time to think of something better.
+I ended up settling on making the slant before the weight mount(???) a lot steeper.
+I ended up running out of time to check the percent improvement, but I do know it wasn't a very significant change.

 ### River's Base Design
 ![image](https://github.com/jvaugha3038/Engineering_4_Notebook/assets/112961338/2e1f1659-30b6-4f8c-bc48-f78be6a9ceba)